-The Canadian government announced on October 2015 that Canada wants entrepreneurs.
+The Canadian government announced in October 2015 that Canada wants entrepreneur immigrants.
 Canada’s new Start-Up Visa is the first of its kind in the world, linking immigrant entrepreneurs with experienced private sector organizations that have expertise in working with start-ups.
-Contact us today at (403) 452-9515 Ext.
-107 or 1-800-932-1190 or email us directly.

 Successful applicants to this program will be able to immigrate to Canada as Permanent Residents with no conditions attached to the success of their business.